Generic Name: natalizumab (NA-ta-LIZ-ue-mab)

 Brand Name: Tysabri

 Natalizumab increases the risk of a certain type of viral brain infection (progressive multifocal leukoencephalopathy [PML]).
 PML may cause severe disability or death.
 Your risk of PML may be greater if you take or have recently taken other medicines that may weaken your immune system, such as immunosuppressants (eg, 6-mercaptopurine, azathioprine, cyclosporine, methotrexate) or immunomodulators (eg, interferon beta).
 Your risk of developing PML may also increase if you have been exposed to JC virus or if you have used natalizumab for a long time, especially over 2 years.
 Tell your doctor at once if you notice any new or worsening symptoms while taking natalizumab or within 6 months after you stop taking it.
-These may include changes in thinking, eyesight, balance, memory, or strength; clumsiness; confusion; one-sided weakness; or personality changes.
+These may include changes in thinking, eyesight, balance, memory, or strength; clumsiness; confusion; one-sided weakness; personality changes; or problems using your arms and legs.

 You can only get natalizumab through a special program called the TOUCH Prescribing Program.
 Talk with your health care provider if you have questions about this program.